-Eliminates poverty and unemployment: The basis problems of most of the developing countries like India are poverty and unemployment.
-Entrepreneurship development programmes can help the unemployed people to opt for self-employment and entrepreneurial as a career.
+Eliminates poverty and unemployment: The basis problems of most of the countries like India are developing poverty and unemployment.
+Entrepreneurship development programmes can help the unemployed people to self-employment and entrepreneurial opt for as а career.
 Balanced regional development: Successful Entrepreneurial development programmes help in foster the industrialization and reduce the concentration of economic power.
-It is because the small-scale entrepreneurs can set-up their units in remote areas with little financial resources which can help in achieving balanced regional development.
+It is because the small-scale entrepreneurs can set-up their units in remote areas with little financial resources which can help in achieving regional balanced development.
 Harnessing locally available resources: Since abundant resources are available locally, proper use of these resources will help to carve out a health base for sound economic and rapid industrialization.
 The entrepreneurial development programmes can help in harnessing these resources by training and educating the entrepreneurs.

 - 1. Discuss the evolution and concept of entrepreneurship development programme? - 2.
 What are the features of entrepreneurship development programme ? - 3.
-Explain the need of entrepreneurship development programme ?

-- 4. Highlight the objectives of entrepreneurship development programme ? - 5.
+Explain the need of entrepreneurship development programme ? - 4.
+Highlight the objectives of entrepreneurship development programme ? - 5.
 What are the achievements of entrepreneurship development programme ? - 6.
 Outline of entrepreneurship development programme and discuss its needs? - 7.
 What are the role and relevance of EDP in India?

-UNIT 6 Entrepreneurship Development in India
+Entrepreneurship Development in India

-6.2 Sustainable Entrepreneurship Development
+6.2 SUSTAINABLE ENTREPRENEURSHIP DEVELOPMENT